Kells in a Nutshell – 10 Key Facts

 • Saints Paul and Anthony in the Desert (Right Arm)

-• The Miracel of the Loaves and Fishes (Top Shaft)
+• The Miracle of the Loaves and Fishes (Top Shaft)

 Western face: